 • Erect park signage.

 • Build the main sun deck.

-• Remove stumps in the west end of the Hydro corridor to create space
+• Remove stumps in the west end of the Hydro corridor to create space for guest parking.

 • Continue improving our park's roads.

 • Finish the sand volleyball court.

 • Create a bocce ball court.